SMUTrack/Photoshop_Emailers/README.md

 ﻿# Photoshop_Emailers
-Hi viewer, in this repository are photoshopped images emailed to the whole university in order to recruit prospective members Except running girl 9
+Hi viewer, in this repository are images photoshopped for the club to sent out to the university students to recruit members